 The skirts were short, the heels were high, and the bar was open.
 This was not your average school fundraiser.
 All the women, even the quiet ones, crowded the stage.
-Parents danced badly and sang loudly.
-All fell under the spell of local musician Patrick Davis.
+Parents danced badly and sang loudly as they experienced the magic of Patrick Davis.

-Shortly after our very fun fundraiser, Davis opened for Hootie and the Blowfish in Europe.
-I hoped to see him again so I started following him online.
-I did a double take when I saw the last stop of his January 2020 line up: Greenville, Atlanta, Charlotte, Charleston, Augusta and Bishopville.
+I had never heard of Patrick Davis until that very fun, fundraiser.
+I started following him online and wasn't surprised to see that he was opening for Hootie and the Blowfish in Europe.
+But, I did a double take when I saw the last stop of his January 2020 line up: Greenville, Atlanta, Charlotte, Charleston, Augusta and Bishopville.
 Bishopville?
 My little small town of Bishopville?
 Turns out Davis is a small-town boy himself.
 He grew up in Camden, SC, and loves supporting quaint venues like the Bishopville Opera House.

 It was a classy, clean-cut kind of night.
 Every man on the stage wore a coat and tie.
 Davis’s lead guitarist/father shed his jacket pretty quickly.
 Nobody minded.
 Senior Davis is beloved in the community as a guitar teacher and owner of Davis and Sons music shop in nearby Camden.